rickballard/CoCiviumBackUp/README.md

-# CoCivium Ã¢â‚¬â€ CoConstitution for a Digital Society
+# CoCivium ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Â CoConstitution for a Digital Society

 <!--
 NOTE TO EDITORS (offline-safe):